 - (a) Parties shall promptly furnish to the clerk all necessary copies of any pleading, judgment or order, or other matter filed of record in a cause so as to permit the clerk to comply with the notice and service provisions of any applicable statute or rule, and the provisions of Federal Rule of Civil Procedure 79(b) with reference to final judgment, appealable orders, or order affecting title to or lien upon real or personal property.
 All copies so furnished shall be legible copies. - (b) At the time of filing, parties must provide to the clerk an original and two (2) copies of the complaint, and an original and one copy of answers, pretrial statements, motions, and briefs.
 No complimentary copies shall be provided directly to the presiding judge.
-Persons applying to proceed in forma pauperis must provide one original proposed complaint with the application.
-If in forma pauperis status is granted, the plaintiff must provide one original of each exhibit and one original and one copy of all pleadings, motions, and briefs presented for filing.
+If forma pauperis status is granted, the plaintiff must provide one original of each exhibit and one original and one copy of all pleadings, motions, and briefs presented for filing.